YottaDB/YDBDoc/MessageRecovery/errors.rst

 RUNPARAMERR, Error accessing parameter for run command

-Run Time Error: This indicates that a MUMPS -RUN command had a missing or invalid argument.
+Run Time Error: This indicates that a yottadb -RUN command had a missing or invalid argument.

-Action: Ensure that a MUMPS -RUN has an argument that specifies a valid entryref ([label]^routinename).
+Action: Ensure that a yottadb -RUN has an argument that specifies a valid entryref ([label]^routinename).

 -----------------
 RWARG